cody-dot-js/codyaprice.com-legacy/content/blog/0014-big-o-no-tation/index.md

 ---
 title: Big O(no) ...tation
 date: 2020-01-22T00:21:14.249Z
-description: "Big O describes how things scale by their inputs, for both `time` and `space` complexity."
+description: 'Big O describes how things scale by their inputs, for both `time` and `space` complexity.'
 tags:
   - Development
   - Web